 I’ve been to a handful weddings in Indonesia, Canada, and the USA.
-While weddings in Canada and the USA are mostly intimate celebration with friends and family, and Indonesia’s are huge receptions with hundreds and even thousands of people in attendance (my sister’s wedding celebration had more than 2000 guests), I found Portuguese weddings to be a very family-oriented event.
+Weddings in Canada and the USA are mostly intimate celebration with friends and family.
+Indonesia’s are huge receptions with hundreds and even thousands of people in attendance (my sister’s wedding celebration had more than 2000 guests)

-When we arrived at Porto Airport, we stayed with Isabel’s parents in Vila Fria in Northern Portugal countryside.
+When we arrived at Porto Airport, we stayed with the bride’s parents in Vila Fria in the Northern Portugal countryside.
 This gave us the unique opportunity to completely immerse ourselves in the excitement of the wedding preparation.

 Why was a Northern Portuguese wedding so special for us?
 Here are some of the highlights.

-And the indoor finishes of the altar were covered in gilded materials.
+And the indoor finishes of the altar glittered with gilded materials.
 It was an elegant church, and with the harp playing, it was a perfect place to celebrate this beautiful union of our friends!

-A northern Portugal wedding reception is known to be both very festive and very long!
+A northern Portugal wedding reception is both very festive and very long!
 The longer, the merrier, in fact.
 We loved it.
 Pedro and Isabel crafted their wedding day very creatively, and we enjoyed every minute of it!

 We all knew this was going to be a long day, so there was food and drinks made available throughout the day and into the wee hours of the night.
 Portion sizes were small(er), and served (more) often than typical American fare.

 The highlight of the food I tried was Portuguese Black Pudding Morcela, or traditional blood sausage (Michael, being a vegetarian, skipped this delicacy).
 It was rich, flavorful, and smokey.
-Michael didn’t get left out though.
-Although the Portuguese are known for their meat dishes, they did provide vegetarian options as well.
+Michael was fine though.
+Although the Portuguese are famous for their meat dishes, they had vegetarian options as well.